The consumer area of this website is to help those wanting to purchase an MCS certified product or find an MCS certified installation company.

 Once the installation is complete, the installation company will provide you with a comprehensive handover pack, including the MCS certificate, user manual and any relevant manufacturer’s guarantees.
 A downloadable checklist is available here.

-The installation company may offer free solar panels to get the income from the Feed-in Tariff (FITs), while the homeowner will benefit from the free electricity.
+The installation company may offer free solar panels to get the income from Government incentives, while the homeowner will benefit from the free electricity.
 For further information about Rent-a-roof schemes please visit the RECC website.

 It is important to understand the obligations of any entity bringing products into the UK from a country outside of the European Union so that all elements of the supply chain and the end consumer are clear on the responsibilities.
 Please read this document for a full overview of the requirements.